fylein/flake8-enforce-type-annotations/README.md

 -   Type Annotation Enforcement: The plugin checks your Python code for functions, variables, and parameters that lack type annotations and raises warnings or errors accordingly.

--   Configurability: Customize the strictness of the enforcement by configuring the plugin to either issue warnings or errors for missing type annotations.

 -   Selective Ignoring: Use inline comments to selectively ignore the type annotation checks for specific lines or blocks of code.

 Installation